Gilead Sciences, Inc. [GILD] Price Analysis: Next Bullish Target is $75.04

 Similarly, this company’s Receivables Turnover is 6.50 and its Total Asset Turnover is 0.36.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 3.01 and its Current Ratio is 3.23.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.27, which indicates that it is 2.00% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 71.78.
-This RSI suggests that Gilead Sciences, Inc. is currently Overbought.
+This stock’s Beta value is currently 1.27, which indicates that it is 3.71% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 59.31.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Gilead Sciences, Inc. [GILD] a Reliable Buy?